Amir-Rastkhadiv/easy-trip/README.md

 ## INTRODUCTION

 With Easy Trip, travellers can plan their trips with ease.
 Users can find the best holiday destination for their needs.
-The website allows visitors to explore cities worldwide.Travellers will be able to access information about local attractions and accommodations and search for hotels and weather forecasts.
+The website allows visitors to explore cities worldwide.
+Travellers will be able to access information about local attractions and accommodations and search for hotels and weather forecasts.

 The application is highly user-friendly, enabling users to access data, maps, and travel packages by selecting /searching from the site or its sponsors, meeting their desired goals for holidaymakers while ensuring they receive the best possible experience.